thoughtram/blog/_posts/2015-05-11-rusts-ownership-model-for-javascript-developers.md

 author: christoph_burgdorf
 ---
-It's been roughly one year ago since we organized Hannover's first [rust meetup](http://blog.thoughtram.io/announcements/rust/meetups/2014/06/24/organizing-hannovers-first-rust-meetup.html).
+It's been roughly one year ago since we organized Hannover's first [Rust meetup](http://blog.thoughtram.io/announcements/rust/meetups/2014/06/24/organizing-hannovers-first-rust-meetup.html).
 Time has passed on and [nickel](http://nickel.rs/) has grown into a really nice web application framework with a very active community and 31 individual contributors as of the time of writing this.

 We also created [clog](https://github.com/thoughtram/clog) a changelog generator that started as a straight port of [conventional-changelog](https://github.com/ajoslin/conventional-changelog) but has since moved on to follow it's own ideas and currently powers projects such as nickel and [clap](https://github.com/kbknapp/clap-rs).